On arithmetic Dijkgraaf-Witten theory

 Under the above isomorphisms, $({\cal N}\widehat{\sigma})^{\bullet}$ and $({\cal N}{\rm id}_{\cal E})^{\bullet}$ are identified with $\sigma^{\bullet}$ and ${\rm id}_{C^{\bullet}(\Pi,M)}$, respectively, and hence $\{ h^n_{\sigma} \}$ gives a homotopy connecting $\sigma^{\bullet}$ and ${\rm id}_{C^{\bullet}(\Pi,M)}$. $\;\; \Box$ \\ \\

-In this section, we construct the arithmetic prequantization bundle and the arithmetic Chern-Simons $1$-cocycle for $\partial V_S := \sqcup_{i=1}^r {\rm Spec}(k_{\frak{p}_i})$, where $S = \{ \frak{p}_1, \dots , \frak{p}_r \}$ is a finite set $S$ of primes of a finite algebraic number field $k$, and the arithmetic Chern-Simons functional over a space of Galois representations unramified outside $S$.
+In this section, we construct the arithmetic prequantization bundle and the arithmetic Chern-Simons $1$-cocycle for $\partial V_S := \sqcup_{i=1}^r {\rm Spec}(k_{\frak{p}_i})$, where $S = \{ \frak{p}_1, \dots , \frak{p}_r \}$ is a finite set of finite primes of an algebraic number field $k$ of finite degree over $\mathbb{Q}$, and the arithmetic Chern-Simons functional over a space of Galois representations unramified outside $S$.
 These constructions correspond to the classical theory of topological Dijkgraaf-Witten TQFT.